 Who should consider Axos Invest

-WiseBanyan is a good option for a new investor or anyone looking for a low-cost way to invest and manage a portfolio online.
-There aren’t a lot of account options — just Individual taxable accounts and IRAs for now — but the company plans to start offering joint accounts and UGMA accounts in early 2019.
-WiseBanyan offers automatic rebalancing and access to a variety of low-fee ETFs.
-The site allows you to work toward specific milestones, such as retirement planning, building up a rainy day fund, and buying a home or vehicle.
+Axos Invest is a good option for new investors or anyone looking for a low-cost way to invest and manage a portfolio online.
+There aren’t a lot of account options, however you get access to a variety of low-fee ETFs.
+The site allows you to work toward specific milestones, such as retirement planning, building up a rainy day fund, or buying a home.

-That said, for someone looking specifically for tax loss harvesting, WiseBanyan’s fees are comparable to other robo-advisors that include it in their service offerings.
-And anyone interested in including other types of investments in their portfolio or integrating advice for other kinds of accounts — such as 401(k)s — may want to try a more full-featured option.
+For investors who feel they need tax loss harvesting, understand that Axos Invest charges fees for this key feature.
+Anyone interested in including other types of investments in their portfolio or integrating advice for other kinds of accounts, such as 401(k)s, may want to try a more full-featured option.

 |Amount minimum to open account|

 |Account fees (annual, transfer, inactivity)|